 The next chapter

 It doesn’t end there.
-We will be working hard on engaging customers through awareness-raising marketing including literature and web content regarding the building industry’s affect on the environment and how our business is endeavouring to assist it meet governments carbon targets through software and training.
+We will be working hard on engaging customers through awareness-raising marketing.
+Moreover, this includes literature and web content regarding the building industry’s affect on the environment.
+As well as, how our business is endeavouring to assist it meet governments carbon targets through software and training.

-Employees will also be trained to have a thorough understanding of how to relate to sustainability in construction in order that they can further engage customers and empower them to use sustainability software fully.
+Furthermore, employees training will ensure they have a thorough understanding of how to relate to sustainability in construction.
+In order that they can further engage customers and empower them to use sustainability software fully.

-Finally HBXL need to connect with customers fully on the issue of site health and safety to help improve their health and safety awareness and understanding of their responsibilities and thus improving their health and safety record through extensive campaigning.
+Finally HBXL need to connect with customers fully on the issue of site health and safety.
+To help improve their health and safety awareness.
+Also crucial for the understanding of their responsibilities and thus improving their health and safety record through extensive campaigning.